Articles in this category

 How to set this up on Subbly?

-Charge and ship on the regular date - will simply queue up the first payment for the first next Monday (no charge will happen immediately after the checkout) and the regular cadence will pick up from there.
+Charge and ship on the regular date - will queue up the first payment for the next Monday (no charge will happen immediately after the checkout) and the regular cadence will pick up from there.

 Video tutorial